jerdog/drinks-review-system/docs/PRD.md

 # Product Requirements Document (PRD)
-## Wine & Cocktail Review Platform
+## Wine, Cocktail, and Spirit Review Platform

 **Version:** 0.3
 **Date:** July 2025
 **Product Owner:** Development Team
-**Stakeholders:** Wine & Cocktail Enthusiasts, Beverage Industry
+**Stakeholders:** Wine, Cocktail, and Spirit Enthusiasts, Beverage Industry

 ---

 ## 1. Executive Summary

 ### 1.1 Product Vision
-Create a modern, social platform for wine and cocktail enthusiasts to discover, review, and share their beverage experiences.
-Similar to Untappd but focused on wine and cocktails, the platform will foster a community of connoisseurs while providing valuable insights for both consumers and the beverage industry.
+Create a modern, social platform for wine, cocktail, and spirit enthusiasts to discover, review, and share their beverage experiences.
+Similar to Untappd but focused on wine, cocktails, and spirits, the platform will foster a community of connoisseurs while providing valuable insights for both consumers and the beverage industry.

 ### 1.2 Target Audience
-- **Primary**: Wine and cocktail enthusiasts (25-45 years old)
+- **Primary**: Wine, cocktail, and spirit enthusiasts (25-45 years old)
-- **Secondary**: Beverage industry professionals, sommeliers, bartenders
+- **Secondary**: Beverage industry professionals, sommeliers, bartenders, distillers
 - **Tertiary**: Casual drinkers looking to expand their knowledge

 ### 1.3 Success Metrics